Mourinho and Pogba share tense-looking training exchange in front of TV cameras

 It was reported in the build-up that the Reds boss had told the World Cup winner in front of the squad that he would not captain United again as he did not embody what the club is about.

-Mourinho denied any falling out with Pogba when confirming the decision, but Sky Sports’ footage from training the following morning suggests all is not well.
+Mourinho denied any falling out with Pogba when confirming the decision, but Sky Sports’ footage from training the following morning suggested all is not well.

-Pogba then had an apparently exasperated discussion with the manager in a clip that was viewed four million times in little more than three hours on one of the channel’s Twitter posts.
+Pogba then had an apparently exasperated discussion with the manager in a clip viewed seven million times in nine hours on one of the channel’s Twitter posts alone.

+Mourinho was heard to ask Allen about Pogba’s Instagram story, which Press Association Sport understands referred to a post showing the midfielder laughing in the stands with the likes of Luke Shaw and Andreas Pereira.

+The fact it was posted after the match got under the manager’s skin, but it is understood the lack of signal at Old Trafford was behind the time of the upload and not related to the result as the manager initially believed.

+Still, the fact Mourinho broached the subject in front of the Sky Sports cameras is interesting in itself.
-Press Association Sport understands Sky Sports’ access to training was part of a pre-arranged open session that forms part of its broadcasting agreement.

-But what the broadcasters had expected to be a tame recovery session instead raises fresh concerns over the relationship between two of United’s biggest hitters.
+Press Association Sport understands the access was part of a pre-arranged open session that formed part of its broadcasting agreement, but what had been expected to be a tame recovery session instead raised fresh concerns over the pair’s relationship.

 Pogba returned to Old Trafford from Juventus in 2016, but his relationship with the manager that signed him has been testy at times.